 And a final word of advice: Be sure to explore all the potential revenue streams (such as band merchandise, fan clubs, licensing for TV shows and video games, and more) to add to tour income [source: The American].

-For lots more information about concert tours and related topics, check out the links on the next page.
+For lots more information about concert tours and related topics, check out the links below.